 Therefore, this type of app is suitable for almost everyone who uses a Mac and often shares files “offline”, by connecting external hard drives or USB sticks.

-How We Tested and Picked the Microsoft NTFS for Mac?
+How we tested the Microsoft NTFS for Mac?

 The winners have to include all three aspects of the criteria: